 Health professionals owe a duty of care to anyone who they treat or whose care they administer.
 It is only very rarely that a duty of care may not exist.

 The extent of the duty changes depending who the health professional is though.
-For example, the duty owed by an orthopaedic surgeon is different to that owed by a dentist, or to a paramedic or GP.
+For example, the duty owed by an orthopaedic surgeon is different to that owed by a dentist, or by a paramedic or GP.

 Breach of duty